thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 ###Pipeline (videos)

 **Project video output**

 [![Project video output](https://img.youtube.com/vi/eDM08Wp21ng/0.jpg)](https://youtu.be/eDM08Wp21ng)

 This same video can also be found at:  [project_video_out.mp4](./output/project_video_out.mp4)

 **Challenge video output**

 [![Challenge video output](https://img.youtube.com/vi/VM6lMkD-xf4/0.jpg)](https://youtu.be/VM6lMkD-xf4)

 ---
 ### Discussion

-The pipeline worked fine for the project video.
-With some tweaks (reversing the warping/edge detection), it also worked fine for the challenge video.
+The pipeline was able to detect and track the lanes reliably in  the project video.
+With some tweaks (reversing the warping/edge detection), it also worked well for the challenge video.
 The main issue with the challenge video was lack of contrast and false lines.

 #### (a) Gradient enhancement
 A color image can be converted to grayscale in many ways.
 The easiest is what is called equal-weight conversion where the red, green and blue values are given equal weights and averaged.
 However, the ratio between these weights can be modified to enhance the gradient of the edges of interest (such as lanes).
 According to [Ref2](ref2), grayscale images converted using the ratios 0.5 for red, 0.4 for green, and 0.1 for blue, are better at detecting yellow and white lanes.
 This method was used for converting images to gray scale in this project.